-I looked for a platter meal and ordered Shrimp and Mango curry in the list of their house specialties.
+I looked for a platter meal and ordered Shrimp and Mango curry from the list of their house specialties.
 I wasn’t really sure what convinced me to take that dish.
 At first, I was torn between hundred island sinigang, Baguio’s bagnet, and Pinikpikan.
-But I ended up ordering something that was not among my top choice.
+But I ended up ordering something that was not among my top choices.
 Well, since it was already late for lunchtime, my food sensors were probably confused as well.

 I also added a bowl of strawberries and yogurt for my dessert.